sillsdev/ArtOfReading/README.md

 InnoSetup will make your installer.
 Get the unicode version here: http://www.jrsoftware.org/isdl.php

-# !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!Setting up your image files
+# Setting up your image files

-Copy your images into the /images folder.
-If your images are in various sub-folders, that's ok.
+Get the Art Of Reading TIFF Images from the DVD or art-of-reading-tiffs.tar (in 2017, this is in Bloom Team Google Drive).
+Place them in the /images folder, so that you have repository-root/images/Brazil, etc. (Hint: start with a small subset of images, verify the results, then go back and do the whole thing.)

-There is no currently no way here to read the index and embed things like the artist name or index terms into the image.
+There is currently no way here to read the index and embed things like the artist name or index terms into the image.
+See "Embedded authors & keywords" below for the current state of these things.

 # 2) Create the modified files